 Two national awards are given at the Education Law Symposium each year.
-Nominations are now being sought for the 2019 awards.
+Nominations are now being sought for this years awards.

 One award is presented by the Shaughnessy family: The Edward M. Shaughnessy III Serving All God’s Children Inclusive Award honors an educator, administrator, or other person who has made an outstanding contribution to furthering inclusive Catholic education for all, especially those students with special needs.

 A second award was established in 2017 to honor the memory of Michael Thomas Peters, an outstanding young man and LMU student, who died in January 2017 while awaiting a kidney transplant.
 His parents, Dr. David and Nancy Peters, have set the following criteria for the awardee: One who has overcome or is overcoming obstacles in the face of adversity; exhibits dedication/devotion to friends and family; is a champion of the underdog.
 These traits were exemplified in the first award winner, Brian Schultz, who overcame adversity in the form of learning to flourish in school and college.
 Dr. and Mrs. Peters will make the selection.

 For either award, please send the nominee’s name, contact information (including whether he or she can be present at the conference to receive the award) and a brief statement or rationale supporting the nomination to Sr. Angie by e-mail (firstname.lastname@example.org).